Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Returns the position of a search string in a long string.

-The returned value is an integer and will be zero if the substring cannot be found. ‘array%()’ is the string to be searched and must be a long string variable. ‘search$’ is the substring to look for and it must be a normal MMBasic string or expression (not a long string).
+The returned value is an integer and will be zero if the substring cannot be found. ´array%()´ is the string to be searched and must be a long string variable. ´search$´ is the substring to look for and it must be a normal MMBasic string or expression (not a long string).
 The search is case sensitive.

 Normally the search will start at the first character in ' array%()' but the optional third parameter allows the start position of the search to be specified.

-If the optional parameter ‘size’ is specified the ‘search$’ is treated as a regular expression.
+If the optional parameter ´size´ is specified the ´search$´ is treated as a regular expression.
 See Appendix E for the details.

 ### LLEN(array%())

-Returns the length of a long string stored in ‘array%()’.
+Returns the length of a long string stored in ´array%()´.

+## File Functions

 ### LOC( [#]fnbr )

-For a file on the Flash Filesystem or SD Card opened as 'fnbr' this will return the current position of the read/write pointer in the file.
+For a file on the Flash Filesystem or SD Card opened as ´fnbr´ this will return the current position of the read/write pointer in the file.
 Note that the first byte in a file is numbered 1.

-For a serial communications port opened as 'fnbr' this function will return the number of bytes received and waiting in the receive buffer to be read. #0 can be used which refers to the console's input buffer.
+For a serial communications port opened as ´fnbr´ this function will return the number of bytes received and waiting in the receive buffer to be read. #0 can be used which refers to the console's input buffer.